-In case of a Minor injury not requiring professional medical treatment (those requiring NO MORE than a band-aid or ice), a member of the teaching staff removes the child from the group (when possible) and provides first aid following Universal Precautions- Exposure Control Plan with the classroom first aid kit materials.
+In case of a Minor injury not requiring professional medical treatment (those requiring NO MORE than a band-aid or ice), a member of the teaching staff removes the child from the group (when possible) and provides first aid following Universal Precautions-Exposure Control Plan with the classroom first aid kit materials.
 Staff obtains assistance as necessary to ensure that other children are well supervised.

-In case of a Major injury requiring professional medical treatment (those requiring MORE than a band-aid or ice), the Teacher 1 or Center Director assesses whether the injury is severe enough to call 911 and contact the parent/guardian.
-The Center Director accompanies the parent/ guardian and the child to the doctor when necessary.
+In case of a Major injury requiring professional medical treatment (those requiring MORE than a band-aid or ice), the Lead Teacher or Center Director assesses whether the injury is severe enough to call 911 and contact the parent/guardian.
+The Center Director or other designated staff accompanies the parent/ guardian and the child to the doctor when necessary.

-In the event that the parent/guardian cannot be contacted, and if the child needs to be transported by ambulance to the hospital, the Center Director or Regional Program Manager will accompany the child.
+In the event that the parent/guardian cannot be contacted, and if the child needs to be transported by ambulance to the hospital, the Center Director or other designated staff will accompany the child.
 Staff must take the child's Emergency Information and Release Form (ER41) and the Non- Staff Accident Report (SA06a) to the hospital.

-The RPM, Center Director, or Child Development Director will report the incident to Community Care Licensing if it includes any of the following:
+The RPM or Center Director will report the incident to Community Care Licensing if it includes any of the following: